 The Company has limited direct engagement with its employees as these activities are undertaken at Group level.
-Details of the Howden Joinery Group's employee engagement are set out in the Annual Report and Accounts for Howden Joinery Group Plc for the year ended 24 December 2022 (www.howdenjoinerygroupplc.com/investors/financial-reports/annual-reports).
+Details of the Howden Joinery Group's employee engagement are set out in the Annual Report and ended 30 December 2023 Group Plc for the year for Howden Joinery Accounts (www.howdenjoinerygroupplc.com/investors/financial-reports/annual-reports).
 This includes the information relating to paragraphs 11, 11A, 11B and 11C, Part 4, Schedule 7 of the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 in respect of the Company.